 Slashing staff pensions while Vice Chancellors see pay rises – that leaves a nasty taste in the mouth…

-Sally Hunt is General Secretary of the UCU lecturers unionSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sally Hunt is General Secretary of the UCU lecturers unionSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.